 - Alternative 1: No action.
 Do not issue a short-term modification.
-The adjusted TDG criteria for the lower eight dams in the Snake and Columbia rivers will remain at 115% in the forebay and 120% in the tailrace for the spill season.
+The adjusted TDG criteria for the lower eight dams in the Snake and Columbia rivers will remain at 115% in the forebay and 120% in the tailrace for the spring spill season.
 A maximum one hour average of 125% TDG should not be exceeded. - Alternative 2: Issue a short-term modification.
 The adjusted TDG criteria for the lower eight dams in the Snake and Columbia rivers to maintain 120% in the tailrace and remove the 115% forebay criteria.
-This will only be for the spill season.
-A maximum one hour average of 125% TDG should not be exceeded. - Alternative 3: Issue a short-term modification.
-The adjusted TDG criteria for the lower eight dams in the Snake and Columbia rivers will maintain the maximum one hour average of 125% TDG in the tailrace and remove the 115% forebay and 120% tailrace criteria.
-This will only be in place for the spill season.
+This would only be for the spring spill season.
+TDG must not exceed an average of 125% as measured over 2 hours during the 12 highest hourly measurements in a calendar day. - Alternative 3: Issue a short-term modification.
+TDG must not exceed an average of 125% as measured over 2 hours during the 12 highest hourly measurements in a calendar day.
+This would only be in place for the spring spill season.